 MISSION + VALUES

-We exist to inspire and connect a community of women to rethink and reimagine what parenting, entrepreneurship, work, and motherhood looks like.
+We exist to inspire and connect a community that wants to rethink and reimagine what parenting, entrepreneurship, and friendship looks like.

 MISSION: Tell the stories of women and their journeys across pregnancy, parenting, entrepreneurship, and leadership, with a focus on how they’ve transformed (themselves, their work, their beliefs) as part of the process.